kizniche/Mycodo/mycodo-manual.rst

 durations may be added to the method.
 If the repeat option is deleted then more durations may be added.
-For instance, if your method is 200 seconds total, if the Repeat Duration is set to 600 seconds, the method will repeat 3 times and then automatically turn off the PID or Timer.
+For instance, if your method is 200 seconds total, if the Repeat Duration is set to 600 seconds, the method will repeat 3 times and then automatically turn off the PID or Conditional.

 Daily (Time-Based) Method
 '''''''''''''''''''''''''